lablup/backend.ai-webui/README.md

 ## Development Guide

-Backend.AI console is build with
+Backend.AI console is built with
- * `litelement` / `Polymer 3 `for webcomponent framework
+ * `litelement` / `Polymer 3 `as webcomponent framework
  * `npm` as package manager
  * `polymer-cli` as bundler
  * `electron` as app shell